Maeevick/maeevick.zola/grimble-running/README.md

 _An arcano-technological contraption to gently tease our dear Library Assistant on his non-anniversary_

----

 ## 📚 The Origin Story

 Well, well, well...
 You know how our beloved Grimble gets when he's organizing books?
-All that meticulous jumping from shelf to shelf, dodging falling tomes and avoiding the occasional explosion from my latest experiments?
+All that meticulous jumping from shelf to shelf, dodging falling tomes and avoiding explosions?

 I thought: "What if we could recreate this thrilling daily routine in a more... controlled environment?"

 So here we are!
-Grimble Running - a delightfully simple jumping game that perfectly captures our favorite goblin's extraordinary talent for avoiding obstacles (mostly the Trix's fault, to be honest) while going about his very serious book-sorting business.
+Grimble Running - a delightfully simple jumping game that perfectly captures our favorite goblin's extraordinary talent for avoiding obstacles (mostly the Trix's ones) while going about his very serious book-sorting business.

 _Note: No actual goblins were harmed in the making of this game.
 Though Grimble did mutter something about "unnecessary digital representations of perfectly normal library activities" when he saw it._